billyjoseph008/nura/docs/README.md

 - `@nura/vue` - Vue directives and composables
 - `@nura/svelte` - Svelte actions and stores

+## CI/CD and Deployments

+- Continuous integration runs linting, tests, and build verification via GitHub Actions.
+- Vercel preview deployments have been removed from the workflow; PRs will not trigger Vercel checks or comments.
+- No repository secrets with the `VERCEL_` prefix are required after this change.

 ## Philosophy

 Nura.js follows these principles: